 3. If you want to configure proxying by path complete this step.
-(In addition to proxying by file type, you can configure the Microsoft Internet Information Server Plug-In to serve files based on their path by specifying some additional parameters in the iisproxy.ini file.)
+(In addition to proxying by file type, you can configure the Microsoft Internet Information Server

+Plug-In to serve files based on their path by specifying some additional parameters in the iisproxy.ini file.)
 Proxying by path takes precedence over proxying by MIME type.

-You can also proxy multiple websites defined in IIS by path.
-For more information, see "Proxying Requests from Multiple Virtual Websites to WebLogic Server" on page 4-9.
+You can also proxy multiple Web sites defined in IIS by path.
+For more information, see Section 4.6, "Proxying Requests from Multiple Virtual Web Sites to WebLogic Server".